The agent works in the files

 GitHub issue: update the hero CTA

-→ pages/home/index.php
+→ pages/divine/home/index.php

 → blocks/elements/download-button/index.php

-Bug report: newsletter copy is unclear
+Bug report: dependency card copy is unclear

-→ blocks/elements/newsletter-form/index.php
+→ blocks/elements/dependency-card/index.php

-→ data/newsletter_subscribers/schema.json
+→ divine.json

 Works with every cloud or git-based agent.